About Bowling Green, KY

 - Newgrass Revival members Sam Bush, a world-renowned mandolin player, and Curtis Burch, an award-winning dobro player, grew up here.

-- Members of Nappy Roots, a platinum album-selling rap group, and Cage the Elephant, an indie-rock band, are from Bowling Green.
+- Members of Nappy Roots, a platinum album-selling rap group, and indie-rock bands Cage the Elephant and Sleeper Agent are from Bowling Green.

 - Miss Kentucky 2011, Ann-Blair Thornton, is a Bowling Green native and WKU student.
 Ann-Blair won the Quality of Life Award at The Miss America Pageant in 2012.